AndyObtiva/glimmer/README.md

 ...
 ```

-Eventually, it will launch an advanced "Hello, World!" app window having the title of your application.
+Eventually, it will launch an advanced "Hello, World!" app window having the title of your application ("Greeter").

 ![Glimmer Scaffold App](images/glimmer-scaffolding-app.png)